manish8227/blockcast/readme.md

 ```

 **At final step it would generate an output that looks like:**

 Hardware ID: bkc-hw-xxxxxxxxxxxxxxxxxxxx

 Challenge Key: bkc-ch-xxxxxxxxxxxxxxxxxxxx

 Registration URL: https://app.blockcast.network/register?hwid={hwid}&challenge-key={challenge-key}

-Note:
+**Note:**

 Hardware ID is a unique public identifier for your device.
 Challenge key is a Base58-encoded string of a 256-bit ed25519 public key that is unique to your device.
 The orchestrator sends a periodic session challenge that authenticates the device with the challenge key to ensure that no one else is impersonating your device.

 *NOTE: Backup your private key and keep it safe (in ~$HOME/certs/gateway.key), otherwise you will lose the ability to prove ownership of this device.*

 **Registering your docker instance on the web portal:**

-Go to the [web portal](https://app.blockcast.network/) and log in
-Copy and paste the registration URL from the console output with your pre-filled hardware ID and challenge key into your browser.
+Go to the [web portal](https://app.blockcast.network/) and log in.
+Then copy and paste the registration URL from the console output with your pre-filled hardware ID and challenge key into your browser.

 OR